prakhar1989/docker-curriculum/tutorial/src/index.md

 > This should be cloned on the machine where you are running the docker commands and *not* inside a docker container.

 The next step now is to create an image with this web app.
-As mentioned above, all user images are based off of a base image.
+As mentioned above, all user images are based on a base image.
 Since our application is written in Python, the base image we're going to use will be [Python 3](https://hub.docker.com/_/python/).
 More specifically, we are going to use the `python:3-onbuild` version of the python image.

 What's the `onbuild` version you might ask?